geekzter/azure-pipeline-agents/README.md

 # Infrastructure Provisioning
 To customize provisioning, see [configuration](#configuration).
-## Codespace
+## Provision with Codespace
 The easiest method is to use a GitHub [Codespace](https://github.com/features/codespaces).
-Just create a GitHub Codespace from the Code menu.
+Just create a GitHub Codespace from the Code menu or [page](../../codespaces).
 This will create a Codespace with prerequisites installed.
 Wait until Codespace preparation including [post create commands](.devcontainer/createorupdate.ps1) have been completed to start a clean shell (pwsh).
+If your prompt looks like this, post creation has not yet finished:
+`PS /workspaces/azure-pipeline-agents>`
+Instead a terminal should look like:
+`/workspaces/azure-pipeline-agents/scripts [master ≡]>`
-Follow the instructions shown to provision infrastructure.
+Follow the instructions shown in the terminal to provision infrastructure.
+### Environment variables
+If you fork this repository on GitHub, you can define [Codescape secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces).
+These will be surfaced as environment variables with the same name.
+Defining secrets for ARM_TENANT_ID and ARM_SUBSCRIPTION_ID will make sure you target the right Azure subscription.

+### Session Management
+You can reconnect to disconnected terminal sessions using [tmux](https://github.com/tmux/tmux/wiki).
+This [blog post](https://geekzter.medium.com/session-management-for-cloud-shell-and-codespaces-29f474925c53) explains how that works.
+Just type
+`ct <terraform workspace>`
+to enter a tmux session with the terraform workspace environment variable TF_WORKSPACE set.
+Type the same to get back into a previously disconnected session.
+This can be done up to the timeout [configured](https://docs.github.com/en/codespaces/customizing-your-codespace/setting-your-timeout-period-for-codespaces) in Codespaces.
-## Local
+## Provision locally
 ### Pre-requisites
 If you set this up locally, make sure you have the following pre-requisites:
 - [Azure CLI](http://aka.ms/azure-cli)